 The social model considers that society must work to eliminate discrimination and accept us as we are in all our diversity.
 If someone has difficulties fitting in due to some impairments and/or differences, what is disabling is society not being inclusive.
 The aim is to remove all barriers, not just the physical ones, limiting life choices.

-The world is made up of neurodiverse individuals: people with a variety of brains and minds, most are neurotypical and some are neurodivergent including autistics and everyone else whose brain is not typical (e.g., epileptic, dyslexic, etc.).
+The world is neurodiverse, made up of individuals with a variety of brains and minds, most are neurotypical and some are neurodivergent including autistics and everyone else whose brain is not typical (e.g., epileptic, dyslexic, etc.).
 Being neurodivergent is not intrinsically positive or negative.

 The social model celebrates a neurodiverse world in which autistics (and others) are fully accepted with all their differences.
 It focuses on the positives, e.g., attention to details, factual, etc.